soltex1/Gender-Finder/README.md

 For more information about dependencies, please see the file package.json.

-MEAN - Mongo, Express, Angular, Node

 ## Prerequisite

-Config your mongodb database and set the environment variables in order to use them in the file config/database.js
+Configure your mongodb database and set the environment variables in order to use them in the file config/database.js

-## End-Points
+## API End-Points

 ```
 /api/genres